 Press the EJECT button and the pushbutton with the corresponding number (1-6) where the CD was loaded and the disc will unload and move to the entrance for easy removal.
-Radio will show "FJECTING DISC" when the disc is display will show "EJECTING DISC" when the disc is being ejected and prompt the user to remove the disc.
+Radio display will show "EJECTING DISC" when the disc is being ejected and prompt the user to remove the disc.